 - poor balance of the bacteria (perhaps brought on by stress, disease or antibiotics) disrupts the gut-brain signaling pathways.

-- disruptions in gut-brain signaling may lead to abnormal brain function, changes in our behaviour, thoughts, emotions, our perception of pain, and may also impact our immune system.
+- disruptions in gut-brain signaling may lead to abnormal brain function, changes in our behavior, thoughts, emotions, our perception of pain, and may also impact our immune system.

 Your Gut Bacteria And Your Brain